High-schooler battles leukemia, on way to become class valedictorian

 “I think adolescents have a unique challenge going through the treatment that she went through,” Casey said.
 “Adolescents have realistic expectations and because of the fact that she is still valedictorian is although not surprising to me, but an incredible achievement on her part.”

-In two weeks, Kristen will be graduating from high school with Dr. Casey listening to her speech in the stands.
-She said the day will be a little bit stressful but one she determined not to miss.
+In two weeks, Kristen will be graduating from high school with Casey listening to her speech in the stands.
+She said the day will be a little bit stressful but one she's determined not to miss.

 “I’ll probably be nervous, I’m not the best in front of a lot of people,” she said.
 “I will enjoy knowing that through everything, these are the people that had my back…these are the people that no matter what happens, they were going to be here for me.”